 As of June 5th, the Governor’s office has not released a document outlining requirements specific to the hotel industry, but we have gathered together some best practice resources and will continue to request guidance from state agencies.

-From the Washington State Department of Health Transient Accommodations (Hotels, Motels, B&Bs,
+- Washington State Department of Health • Transient Accommodations during COVID-19 Pandemic [pdf]

-From the Centers For Disease Control Cleaning and Disinfection for Community Facilities
+- Centers For Disease Control • Cleaning and Disinfection for Community Facilities

-From the American Hotel & Lodging Association Enhanced Industry-Wide Hotel Cleaning Guidelines
+- American Hotel & Lodging Association • Enhanced Industry-Wide Hotel Cleaning Guidelines [pdf]

 Safety Plan Templates

 - Phase 3 Business Plan Template [pdf]

 - Coronavirus Employee Training [pdf]

 - Sample Waiver [pdf]

 - Sample Temperature Log [pdf]